TheGhouls/oct/doc/browser.rst

 More navigation
 ---------------

-A little more human navigation ? what about follow links and go back ?
-Of course you can do that !

-For example you can follow links inside the html page like this :
+You can follow links inside the html page like this :

 .. code-block:: python